 Q3.
 Can I overclock AMD Ryzen 9 5900X and Intel Core i9-10900K?

 Yes, both AMD Ryzen 9 5900X and Intel Core i9-10900K are designed to push their limits and get overclocked up to 4.9GHz.
 However, Intel has recorded the uncapped power of 5.3GHz which is more than impressive for a 10-Core CPU.

-Q. 4 Which is the best processor for gaming in 2022?
+Q. 4 Which is the best processor for gaming?